ed-kung/CSUN-Econ-433/labs/lab05/README.md

 To be dismissed and earn your grade for this lab, you will create a script that does the following:

-- For the working age population (25 to 65) that is in the labor force (`EMPSTAT==1`), create a horizontal bar chart showing the percent of people who are female by college degree field.
-Use 2019 data only and make sure to use `DegreeField` instead of `DEGFIELD` so the chart is human-readable.
+- For the working age population (25 to 65) that is in the labor force (`EMPSTAT!=3`), create a horizontal bar chart showing the percent of people who are female by college degree field.
+Use 2019 data only and make sure to use `DEGFIELD_LABEL` instead of `DEGFIELD` so the chart is human-readable.
 Make sure the title and axes are labeled appropriately.

 You can use the following incomplete script to get started: